 Today, avocados are found in a wide variety of locales.
 However, avocados can be quite temperamental to grow.
 Avocado trees need to have stable conditions and do not react well to frosts.
 Wind also negatively impacts the tree due to the decline in humidity.
 It requires 1 metre deep soils and does not react well to salinity.
 These growth conditions make it highly susceptible to extreme weather events, which are all the more common due to climate change.

 Despite the fact that avocados can be grown across the world, the primary producers of avocados globally remain in Central and South America, in part due to the topographical specificity of growing the fruit.
-Mexico is the largest producer (2.01 metric tonnes in 2017).
+Mexico is the largest producer (2.02 million metric tonnes in 2017).
 In Mexico, avocado production accounts for over 500,000 acres and has been steadily growing as demand for the fruit in the Global North increases.
 The global industry today is worth $5.6 billion annually.

 This increasingly international trade comes with a significant carbon footprint.
 Carbon Footprint Ltd estimates that two small avocados in a packet has a CO2 footprint of 846.36 grams (almost twice the amount of a kilo of bananas).
 Due to the production of avocados in Central and South America, the fruit travels long distances in order to reach consumers in the Global North.
 A Mexican avocado would have to travel 5555 miles to reach the UK.
 Given the distances, fruit is picked before it’s ripe and shipped in temperature-controlled storage, which is energy intensive.